Comprehensive Support For CATEX And NEPA Actions

 Not all projects require a NEPA action.
 Some projects may qualify as a categorical exclusion (CATEX) if they are not likely to have a significant environmental impact.
 Qualification for CATEX is ideal because you would not have to complete a complex assessment under NEPA.

-I carefully review projects and argue in support of a CATEX that can allow you to continue moving forward with your original plan.
+We carefully review projects and argue in support of a CATEX that can allow you to continue moving forward with your original plan.
 Each federal agency has its own list of exclusions, so it is advisable to partner with an attorney who has knowledge in NEPA regulations.
-I have a strong reputation within this unique area of law.
+We have a strong reputation within this unique area of law.

 NEPA Actions And The Review Process

-When a federal agency denies a request for a CATEX, I understand how to navigate the next steps.
-I skillfully represent clients when NEPA actions require an Environmental Assessment (EA) or Environmental Impact Statement (EIS).
+When a federal agency denies a request for a CATEX, we understand how to navigate the next steps.
+We skillfully represent clients when NEPA actions require an Environmental Assessment (EA) or Environmental Impact Statement (EIS).
 An EIS involves a more comprehensive environmental review than an EA, but both methods call for thorough legal support.

-When an EA or EIS is necessary, I help clients work to safeguard their interests, including by:
+When an EA or EIS is necessary, we help clients work to safeguard their interests, including by:

 - Providing effective environmental risk management